Rachel Schonwetter

 Program Officer

-Prior to Koret, Rachel served as the assistant director of community engagement at Congregation Emanu-El in San Francisco, focusing on strengthening the community through relational engagement and programming.
-Rachel earned a Master of Social Work from the University of Southern California School of Social Work and a Master of Arts in Jewish nonprofit management from the Zelikow School at Hebrew Union College Jewish Institute of Religion.
+She earned a Master of Social Work from the University of Southern California and a Master of Arts in Jewish nonprofit management from the Zelikow School at Hebrew Union College Jewish Institute of Religion.
+She holds a bachelor’s degree in history and religious studies from the University of Pennsylvania.
 Prior to her graduate studies, Rachel worked as a case assistant at Goodwin Procter LLP in Washington, DC.

 Thoughts & Opinions | Dec 2022